chassierPA/react-native-slider-design/README.md

 ### Basic Usage

-*Becarful the basic usage use the package react-native-vector-icons package to render SVG icons.
+*Watch out the basic usage use the package react-native-vector-icons package to render SVG icons.
 If you are not using this package you also can use any component you want.*

 ```tsx